 To declare your sociology or anthropology major or minor, email Professor McIntosh to make an appointment to come in and sign up.

 To get your transfer of credit form signed, leave the form with the course description in Prof. Small’s mailbox in Williams Hall and pick up the next day.
 Feel free to email him if you have any questions.
 Click here for credit transfer form.

 See links to the Course Catalog (upper left of this page) for a listing of departmental offerings.
 Click on a link below to see the department's offerings by semester:

 The department offers three bachelor of arts majors: "anthropology", "sociology and anthropology", and "sociology".
 The three programs are parallel in structure and requirements and each consists of 40 credit hours of course work.
-The sociology and anthropology major is an interdisciplinary program for students desiring a wider familiarity with social science fields, whereas the anthropology and sociology/social psychology majors are for students desiring more traditional, disciplinary programs of study.
+The "sociology and anthropology" major is an interdisciplinary program for students desiring a wider familiarity with social science fields, whereas the separate anthropology and sociology majors are for students desiring more traditional, disciplinary programs of study.